sohnya/linkerd-observability/README.md

     ```
     helm install ingress-nginx . --values custom_values.yaml --version 3.35.0
     ```
-4. In `manifests/dashboard-ingress.yml` and `manifests/emojivoto-ingress.yml`, your can find routing rules the dashboard and the demo app, respectively.
+4. In `manifests/dashboard-ingress.yml` and `manifests/emojivoto-ingress.yml` you can find routing rules in the dashboard and the demo app, respectively.
     ```
     spec:
         ingressClassName: nginx